erkaivs/LAMMPS-Textual-UI/README.md

 ## How does the program works?

-This prototype was developed for the Liebniz Fast Calculation MDS Competition, focusing on a diffusion study between Aluminum (Al) and Copper (Cu) using the Embedded Atom Method (EAM) potential.
+This prototype was developed for the Leibniz Fast Calculation MDS Competition, focusing on a diffusion study between Aluminum (Al) and Copper (Cu) using the Embedded Atom Method (EAM) potential.
 The primary objective is to compute the diffusion coefficient of Aluminum atoms initially placed on a Copper substrate through Mean Square Displacement (MSD) analysis within LAMMPS.

 Running a single continuous simulation for this purpose is computationally expensive and prone to instability or failure, which can lead to significant time loss.
 To address this, the system restructures the simulation into deterministic, stage-based segments using restart files.
 This approach improves reliability, reduces wasted computation, and enables multiple simulations to run in parallel under limited hardware constraints.